 - Fried Chicken: Our crispy Southern fried chicken recipe is the epitome of Southern cooking a cherished family tradition that brings crispy, golden goodness to our table.

-- Smothered Chicken: Smothered chicken, featuring tender, juicy chicken smothered in a rich, flavorful gravy, is a Southern classic.
+- Smothered Chicken and Rice: Smothered chicken, featuring tender, juicy chicken smothered in a rich, flavorful gravy, is a Southern classic.

 - Smothered Oxtails: These oxtails, are smothered in rich, velvety brown gravy with bell pepper and onion and served over rice.